kevchen266/Capstone_iTracking/README.md

 ### Prediction Stage (CNN Model Eye-Gaze Prediction)

-**Objective**: To analyze processed user images and generate precise eye-gaze coordinate predictions using the calibrated CNN model.
+**Objective**: Objective: Analyze processed user images to predict precise eye-gaze coordinates using a calibrated CNN model.
+During this stage, the user watches a video while eye images are captured, processed, and input into the CNN model for real-time gaze prediction.

 ### Heatmap Generation Stage (Visualization of Eye-Gaze Prediction)